 Though less common, traumatic brain injuries due to a blow to the head can alter brain chemistry.
 This can go unnoticed for some time until mental health issues develop.
 In some, this can lead to depression-like symptoms; in others, it can cause mood swings.
-Many experience fatigue, headaches, memory problems and an inability to concentrate.
+Many experience fatigue, headaches, memory problems, and an inability to concentrate.

 Why Are Military Veterans at Risk for Mental Health Disorders?

 Military mental health is complex since no single factor impacts every individual.
 For active members, especially those engaged in wartime activities, the risks of military behavioral health concerns increase significantly.
-Deployment itself can be a factor in the development of these challenges; however, those engaged in combat are more likely than others to experience adverse effects.
+Deployment alone can be a factor in the development of these challenges; however, those engaged in combat are more likely than others to experience adverse effects.

-- Embarrassment about service-related mental health disorders
+- Embarrassment about service-related, mental health disorders

 - Fear of being seen as weak for needing help

-- Shame over what they experienced, did or, in some cases, did not do
+- Shame over what they experienced, did, or, in some cases, did not do

 The Stigma of Seeking Help

 For many veterans, the thought of obtaining help for mental health issues seems like a failure, due to the negative stigma attached to needing treatment.
 Some men and women leaving the military never seek help, believing they can manage it on their own because their fellow veterans seem to do so.

 Shame, frustration, and the compulsion to “just go on” with their lives can leave men and women unwilling to seek help but immobilized by their condition.
 They may also encounter demographic barriers to treatment—or false stereotypes of their demographic—that cause them to doubt whether treatment will really address their needs.
 They may come to believe they just need to cope on their own.